Menu

 I have the fantastic job of working across both our schools in HILT, leading the provision for SEND.
 This means I get to work with different children every day which I love!
 I feel very lucky to work with such fantastic teams of staff and am constantly learning.

-Outside of work, I’m kept busy with my family.
-We love being outdoors, walking our dog but also enjoy watching films together on rainy days!
+Outside of work, I’m kept very busy with my family.
+We love being outdoors; paddle boarding and riding our bikes but also enjoy watching films together on rainy days!

-Alexia Henderson - Head of Key Stage 1 & Reception Teacher
+Alexia Henderson - Lead Practitioner, Head of EYFS & KS1

-I've been a teacher since 1999.
+I've been a teaching since 1999.
 I studied at Roehampton University in SW London where I spent 4 years studying to become a teacher.
 I've worked in the boroughs of Hertfordshire and Essex.
-I grew up in Essex and now live in Hertfordshire with my family and have two cheeky boys, a dog and a cat.
-When I'm not at school I enjoy days out with my family especially going to the theatre and taking the boys out for bike rides.
-I've only been working at The Henry Moore school since 2011 but feel part of the Henry Moore family already.
-I'm Head of Key Stage 1 and love the challenges and excitment that come with the job.
+I grew up in Essex and now live in Hertfordshire with my family and have two teenage boys, a dog and two cats.
+When I'm not at school, I enjoy days out with my family and especially going to the theatre.
+I’ve been working at The Henry Moore school since 2011 and have progressed into various roles whilst here.
+I am a Lead Practitioner and Head of EYFS and Key Stage 1.
+I love the challenges and excitement that come with the job.

 Ross Tyrrell - Year 6 Teacher